joko1712/ObsidianVault/FCT/CP - Notes.md

 - **Atomic registers alone cannot solve two-thread or greater consensus** (consensus number 1).
 - **FIFO Queues and common data structures have limited synchronization power** (consensus number 2).
 - **CAS operations are universally powerful**, capable of constructing any concurrent object in a wait-free manner (infinite consensus number).

+## The Art of Multiprocessor Programming; Chapter 6

+Lock-free does not allow starvation
+Wait-free operation will eventually complete

+If a program is lock-free, it basically means that _at least one_ of its threads is guaranteed to make progress over an arbitrary period of time.
+If a program deadlocks, none of its threads (and therefore the program as a whole) cannot make progress - we can say it's not lock-free.
+Since lock-free programs are guaranteed to make progress, they are guaranteed to complete (assuming finite execution without exceptions).

+Wait-free is a stronger condition which means that _every_ thread is guaranteed to make progress over an arbitrary period of time, regardless of the timing/ordering of thread execution; and so we can say that the threads finish independently.
+All wait-free programs are lock-free.

+Obstruction-freedom is the weakest natural non-blocking progress guarantee.
+An algorithm is obstruction-free if at any point, a single thread executed in isolation (i.e., with all obstructing threads suspended) for a bounded number of steps will complete its operation.
+All lock-free algorithms are obstruction-free.